American Express agrees to pay more than $138M to resolve investigation into sales and marketing

 Authorities said an internal investigation led to the termination of approximately 200 employees in 2021, and the company discontinued the products entirely later that year.

-“Financial institutions like American Express have no business pitching inaccurate tax avoidance schemes to sell products and turn a quick profit,” Judy Philips, acting U.S. Attorney for the Eastern District of New York, said in a statement.
+“Financial institutions like American Express have no business pitching inaccurate tax avoidance schemes to sell products and turn a quick profit,” Judy Philips, Acting Attorney for the U.S. for the Eastern District of New York, said in a statement.
 “This resolution ensures that American Express will be held financially accountable for the unacceptable conduct of its sales employees in misrepresenting the tax benefits of these products.”

 American Express said the disputed sales practices ended in 2021 or earlier and that it will pay roughly $230 million in total to resolve the matter.

-Note: This story has been corrected to show that Philips is the office’s Acting Attorney, not Acting U.S. Attorney.